 How It Works

 Applications are due in the Fall of students’ second year at Penn Law for study abroad the following year.
 Individual students will be approved for overseas study on the basis of factors including academic achievement; relationship of study abroad to personal and professional goals; foreign language ability; maturity and cultural adaptability; and potential for contributing to Penn Law’s overall international programming.
-The application deadline is always the Monday after Thanksgiving Break.
+3Ls hoping to study abroad in 2021-2022, must submit their application by January 19, 2021.
 Read our Study Abroad Guidelines for Additional Details.